Don’t Go It Alone, Call McGlone

 In some instances, it can be challenging to determine who is at fault for accidents involving commercial vehicles.
 For example, often multiple liability issues involve an independent contractor who operates a privately owned vehicle but is leased to a trucking company.
 Some parties that you may not have considered may also be liable, such as the vehicle’s owner, the truck’s manufacturer or auto parts used on the vehicle, and, in some cases, the cargo shipper or loader of the items transported in the commercial vehicle.

-Employers are held to the standard of Motor Carrier Service, a branch of the Indiana Department of Revenue that regulates motor carrier companies, commercial vehicles, and more.
+Trucking companies employing drivers are held to the standard of Motor Carrier Service, a branch of the Indiana Department of Revenue that regulates motor carrier companies, commercial vehicles and more.
+An employer may be liable for issues such as failing to inspect the vehicle properly, failing to require an employee to complete driver training, or other responsibilities.

 Several factors work together to establish fault after a semi-truck accident.
 Evidence includes pictures or videos of the scene and vehicles, police records, witness statements, and more.
 Read our blog to learn more about comparative negligence and partial fault.